kostasthanos/Number-System-Converter/README.md

 A simple function used to invert 0 to 1 and 1 to 0 in string format.

 ## How it works
-At first user is asked to give the initial number and at same time to select the system in which this number belongs.
+At first user is asked to give the initial number and at the same time to select the system in which this number belongs.
-Then based on the above informations the number which user has entered is being converted to an integer by one of the folloing commands :
+Then based on the above informations the number which user has entered is being converted to an integer by one of the following commands :
 ```
 int(num, 2)  # If num is number and system is binary
 int(num)     # if num is number and system is decimal